CommitteeOfZero/polyversal-coz-linux-patcher/README.md

 ## Preparations

 1. Download and extract [the CoZ patch for your target game](https://sonome.dareno.me/projects).

     - Choose the Steam version if given options (i.e. between GOG/Switch).

     - There have been reports of Ark extracting files incorrectly; make sure the extracted directory includes a few files whose names start with "Qt5".
 If GUI extraction proves unsuccessful, consider using [`unzip`](https://linux.die.net/man/1/unzip).

 1. This script requires [Protontricks](https://github.com/Matoking/protontricks) version 1.10.1 or newer to correctly apply the patch.
 If you do not already have this installed, you can either allow the script to install it via [Flatpak](https://flatpak.org/setup/) or [install it yourself](https://github.com/Matoking/protontricks#installation).

     - Steam Deck users should prefer the Flatpak version, as SteamOS is liable to delete user-installed system software without notice.
 The Deck comes with Flatpak pre-installed.

     - If you are not using SteamOS 3.x (Deck) or another distro that provides Flatpak as part of the OS, ensure Flatpak is installed on your machine and runnable by your user without root access.

 1. Download and install your target game from Steam.

 1. Within the game's Properties menu, set its compatibility tool to Proton 7[^proton8].

 1. Launch the game once in order to generate a Proton prefix, then quit the game.

 1. Download and extract [the latest release of this script](https://github.com/Macitron/Polyversal-Linux-CoZ-Patcher/releases).

     - You can also clone this repo or download a copy under the Code button at the top of the page if you want to use the latest (unstable) development version.
 [Here be dragons](https://en.wikipedia.org/wiki/Here_be_dragons).

-1. Navigate to the folder containing these files using the terminal emulator of your choice.
-[Konsole](https://youtu.be/t4w0A6ICs0E) is the default for Steam Deck.
+1. Navigate to the folder containing these files in your file browser.
-    - For KDE and Steam Deck, the easiest way to do this is to right-click on the folder in the file browser and select "Open Terminal Here".

 ## Usage

-This script features both a GUI and a CLI mode; the easiest option for most people will likely be the GUI mode.
+This script features both a GUI mode and a CLI mode.
+The easiest option for most people will likely be the GUI.

+If you're running the script from the command line (not clicking on the `.desktop` file), you must first navigate to the script's folder with the terminal.
+On KDE and Steam Deck this can be done by right-clicking on the folder in the file browser and selecting "Open Terminal Here".

 ### GUI

-To run the script in GUI mode, simply invoke it with no arguments.
+There are two ways to launch the GUI.
+The first is to simply double-click on the provided `Polyversal.desktop` file.

+The second method is to invoke it on the command line with no arguments:

 ```sh
 ./polyversal.sh
 ```

-Two initial pop-ups will appear for you to specify the target game and the location of the directory containing the patch, and more windows will appear throughout the script's execution to signal errors or successes.
+After launching, two initial pop-ups will appear for you to specify the target game and the location of the directory containing the patch.
+More windows will appear throughout the script's execution to signal errors or successes.

 You'll know the script has started successfully if you see the following window: